 Developing technologies that challenge the status quo is what we do best here at Yoti.
 Using Artificial Intelligence (AI) for good, our new age estimation technology is set to shake up the way people prove their age online and in person.
-We’re proud of all of the work that’s gone into making it easy to use, accurate and fair for everyone, no matter your age or ethnicity, so we’ve released a white paper for people that want to know more.
-You can download the executive summary here or the full version here.
+We’re proud of all of the work that’s gone into making it easy to use, accurate and fair for everyone, no matter your age or ethnicity, so we’ve released a white paper which you can read here.

 Yoti Age Scan is a secure age checking service that accurately estimates a person’s age by looking at their face.
 Until now, people have had to show ID documents to prove their age, a process that’s outdated and easily spoofed with high quality fake IDs available online for much less than the official documents they replicate.
 Others can’t afford an ID document, which prevents them from accessing certain goods and services, such as obtaining medicine or placing their vote.